History of Syria: Independence, war and instability

 Syria became independent on 17 April 1946.
 Syrian politics from independence through the late 1960s were marked by upheaval.
 Between 1946 and 1956, Syria had 20 different cabinets and drafted four separate constitutions.

-In 1948, Syria was involved in the Arab–Israeli War, aligning with the other local Arab states who wanted to stop the ethnic cleansing of Palestine by zionist troops and to stop the expansionist policy of the new state of Israel.
+In 1948, Syria was involved in the Arab–Israeli War, aligning with the other local Arab states who wanted to prevent the emergence of the new state of Israel.
 The Syrian army entered northern Israel but, after bitter fighting, was gradually driven back to the Golan Heights by the Israelis.
 An armistice was agreed in July 1949.
 A demilitarized zone under UN supervision was established; the status of these territories proved a stumbling-block for all future Syrian-Israeli negotiations.
 It was during this period that many Syrian Jews, who faced discriminations, fled Syria as part of Jewish exodus from Arab countries.